Some sentences have formatting markers used to apply different styles or links to the text.

 - Select the text to mark in the translation field

-- You can check how the original page looks clicking the “Show original document” link at the top-left of the translation editor
+- You can check how the original page looks clicking the “View original” button at the top of the page

 - Make sure the formatting markers span complete words

 - If a sentence includes several markers, verify that markers and text match.
-You can use the mouse to hover over the original text and notice the names of the markers
+You can use the mouse to hover over the highlighted source text or the markers buttons to show tooltips with the names of the markers